0wulf/spooftastic_cli/README.md

 - **Full parameter spoofing**: Spoof all parameters from the database for a node.
 - **ATAK spoofing**: Spoof all packets and information from the Meshtastic ATAK module.
+- **PKC/PKI decryption**: Ability to decrypt messages using public key cryptography.
+- **Virtual Nodes**: Create your own virtual nodes for use in more sophisticated attacks.
 - **Spoof-based MitM attack**: Theoretical attack where two controlled nodes impersonate two victims (A and B), relaying and modifying messages between them.
-- **PKC/PKI decryption**: Ability to decrypt messages using public key cryptography.

 ## Contributing